 Expanding into New Markets

 At the heart of the LEGO case study is a revitalization strategy that involved expanding its market reach.
 The company identified untapped potential in emerging markets, such as China and India, and developed targeted marketing and distribution strategies to cater to these new audiences.
-LEGO also recognized the importance of engaging adult fans, leading to the creation of sophisticated sets with intricate designs and higher price points.
+The company recognized the importance of engaging adult fans.
+They began creating sophisticated sets with intricate designs and higher price points.

 Building a Global Presence

 LEGO invested in building a strong presence in emerging markets, opening new offices, retail stores, and production facilities.
-This expansion allowed the company to establish a local presence and better understand the unique needs and preferences of customers in these regions.
-By adapting its products and marketing strategies to cater to local tastes, LEGO was able to grow its brand and increase sales significantly.
+This expansion allowed the company to establish a local presence and better understand customers’ unique needs and preferences in these regions.
+By adapting its products and marketing strategies to cater to local tastes, the brand grew its brand and increased sales significantly.

 Leveraging digital and content marketing